A good seminar leader would advise the participants to put all their lives inside the seminar.

 A student’s story, a student’s machine

-–Now, what did she say about herself?
-That she is powerless.
-That no matter what she does, she could not help her sister.
+–She experienced herself powerless.
+She said that she is powerless.
+That no matter what she did, she could not help her sister.

 So that was part one.

 –Part two: how did she decide to conquer this feeling of powerlessness for the rest of her life?
 What is the dominant belief’s therefore?
 I am powerless, therefore I’ll do this every time I feel powerless?

 She decided to be belligerent.
-It gave her a sense of power: at least I can say no, at least I won’t go to the slaughter house myself, I’ll need to be dragged.
+To resist.
+It gave her a sense of power: ‘at least I can say no, at least I won’t go to the slaughter house myself, I’ll need to be dragged.’

 And she is still doing it.
 Every day, every hour, whenever she feels powerless, whenever anyone tells her what to do, whether it is on the internet or in person, she resists, she is belligerent.

 –Part three: What is the doom?
 The doom is annihilation.
 Death.
 Being beaten to pulp.

-In her case, everything looks like a walk to the slaughter, so she resists.
+In her case, everything looks like being taken to slaughter, so she resists.

 Unless she gets clear that this is what she is doing, she can’t really EVER get to a place where she can be fulfilled, easy to deal with, or god forbid, happy, healthy, and wealthy.